dartmouth-cs98/hack-a-thing-2-datastory/README.md

 ### What We made

-We created a data visualiztion inspired by data journalism sites like [The Pudding]() that explains the current state of diversity in the senate.
+We created a data visualization inspired by data journalism sites like [The Pudding]() that explains the current state of diversity in the senate.
 The goals of the project were to make the data appear as a fluid story and to create the visualizations entirely with HTML and CSS, without any SVGs.
 We used [this tutorial](https://pudding.cool/process/flexbox-layout/) to implement the waffle chart without using SVGs and [this library](https://github.com/russellgoldenberg/scrollama) to create the scrollytelling feel, showing and hiding different text/elements of the chart as the user scrolls.
 Even the stripes within the waffle chart boxes are done entirely with CSS, using [this](https://css-tricks.com/stripes-css/) for a tutorial.

 Since the data for the story is fairly simple, we used information from the [U.S. Census](https://www.census.gov/quickfacts/fact/table/US/LFE046217) and the [official senate website](https://www.senate.gov/senators/EthnicDiversityintheSenate.htm) to quantify diversity in the U.S. as a whole and the current Senate.
 From these sources, we used the following statistics:
 * The Senate is comprised of 25 women and 75 men